-A minute's amiable bargaining regularly secures improvements of anything from five to 100 per cent and beyond.
+A minute's amiable bargaining regularly secures improvements of anything from 5 to 100 per cent of the amount you might have first thought of - and beyond.
 All you are doing is pushing the client to the limit of what they are prepared to pay.
 And why not?

-The NUJ runs regular day courses on negotiating, entitled "Pitch & Deal".
+The NUJ runs courses on negotiating, entitled "Winning and Negotiating".
 These are open to non-members, but much cheaper to members.
 For dates and booking, see the NUJ Training Department website, linked below.

 One of the key points of these courses, which you can absorb for free right now, is this: to negotiate and negotiate hard is a sign that you are a professional.
-Any editors who take offence at bargaining should be left among the amateurs they deserve, then quite soon flip burgers themselves.
+Any editors who take offence at this should be left surrounded by the amateurs they deserve.

 Why you charge what you charge

 Your fees should compensate you not only for the time you directly spend on a job but also for insecurity, lack of various employment benefits such as paid sick leave and employee pension schemes, the costs involved in working from home or renting office space, the time you will spend on routine administration and keeping necessary hardware and software up to date.
 Photographers' overheads can absorb 50 per cent or more of their gross income.
 See "What freelances need to charge and why" (linked below).

 So whether you are offering work or responding to a client's request, start negotiating with a reasonable fee in mind (while, as above, leaving the process open so that you can encourage and accept a better offer).